 Winter Buddha Bowl with Maple Tahini Dressing

-This Winter buddha bowl version is packed with seasonal favorites, like roasted butternut squash, brussels sprouts, tofu, carrots, hearty farro and a drinkable maple mustard tahini dressing.
+This Winter buddha bowl version is packed with seasonal favorites, like roasted butternut squash, brussels sprouts, tofu, carrots, hearty farro, and a maple mustard tahini dressing that’s so delicious, it’s drinkable!

 Like most bowl recipes, this one is incredibly customizable to what you have on hand.
-At the bare minimum, you’ll need:
+At the bare minimum, you’ll need vegetables, a protein, a whole grain and a dressing.

 For this winter buddha bowl version, I’m using roasted butternut squash, carrots and brussels sprouts along with protein rich tofu.